2acoin/2acoin-nodejs-pool/README.md

 /* Coin daemon connection details (default port is 18981) */ "daemon": {
     "host": "127.0.0.1",
-    "port": 18981
+    "port": 17910
 },

 /* Wallet daemon connection details (default port is 18980) */ "wallet": {
-    "api": false,  //For 2acoin and other turtlecoin derived coins to use the wallet-api daemon "host": "127.0.0.1",
+    "api": true,  //For 2acoin and other turtlecoin derived coins to use the wallet-api daemon set to "true" "host": "127.0.0.1",
-    "port": 18982,
+    "port": 17760,
     "pass": "daemon_password",  //password set for the use of the daemon "file": "/home/poolusr/wallets/my_wallet.wallet",  // absolute location/name of the wallet file to use "secret": "wallet_password"  //the password for wallet commands